Robert Mwesigwa

 Robert Mwesigwa Rukaari is a Ugandan politician and legislator representing Mbarara North, Mbarara City.
-He is the Chairman of the East African Procurement News Company Limited, a sister company of AMPROC INC which publishes a monthly Magazine that reviews the Procurement Industry in the East African Region and has been the Honorary Consul for the Republic of Malawi in Uganda.
+He is the Chairman of the East African Procurement News Company Limited, a sister company of AMPROC INC which publishes a monthly magazine that reviews the procurement industry in the East African Region and has been the Honorary Consul for the Republic of Malawi in Uganda.
 He was also the Honorary Consul of the Kingdom of Morocco.

 He also serves as a member of the Central Executive Committee of National Resistance Movement, the ruling party in Uganda.

-National Resistance Movement -National Chairman, Entrepreneurship League and Member of the Central Executive Committee National Resistance Movement November 2015 – Present.